-- Statement of work – The statement of work outlines factors like scope of work, location, terms of payment, and expectations of the task.
+- Statement of work – The statement of work outlines factors like scope of work, location, terms of payment, and task expectations.

 - Warranty – A guarantee that the product seller will replace or repair their product in case of damage.